 Use fresh herbs only

 In a dipping oil recipe like this, you never want to switch the fresh herbs for the dried ones.
 The only time dried herbs work is when they get cooked and reinfuse.
 This recipe isn’t cooked so keep it all fresh for better taste.
+For more tips about cooking with herbs, check out this article.

 Careful when emulsifying the herbs with oil